SalahTawafsha/huffman-comparison/README.md

 When the user click on select file to compress

 - FileChooser will be opened to select the file that he want
-- the program will read the file and calculate the frequency of each character in the file.
+- the program will read the file and calculate the frequency of each byte in the file.
 - while compress the file, the program will show progress bar to the user.
-- System will build a Huffman tree based on the frequency of the characters.
+- System will build a Huffman tree based on the frequency of the byte.
-- it will generate a code for each character based on the Huffman tree.
+- it will generate a code for each byte based on the Huffman tree.
-- when end compress the program will show the frequency and the code for each character.
+- when end compress the program will show the frequency and the code for each byte.
 - finally, it will write the compressed data to the disk.
 <br>